top of page

 1. The Core Idea: You Are Not the Content

 The Flip: When overwhelmed, don't try to fix the content.
-Ask: "Who knows this is happening?" and rest as that silent, unwavering knower.
+Ask: "Who knows this is happening?"
+Rest as that silent, unwavering knower.

 2. Everything Is an Illusion (The Projection)